 In 2015, Shari earned her divinity degree from Meadville Lombard Theological School, where she received awards for scholarship and leadership.
 Shari has served as a UU chaplain, campus minister and membership director, as well as in lay leadership in the areas of racial justice, peace and nonviolence, and governance.
 She is passionate about social justice, spiritual development for all ages, and creating vibrant Sunday services.
 Shari has described her own theology this way: “I accept the labels eclectic, mystic, poet, panentheist, religious naturalist and lover of life.”
 She delights in the diversity of our tradition and embraces the UU emphasis on “deeds, not creeds.”

 With her husband William and their elementary-age daughter, she enjoys biking, camping and ping-pong.
 Shari also dabbles in music and poetry.
-You can find out more about Rev. Woodbury at her web site: www.shariwoodbury.com
+You can find out more about Rev. Woodbury at her web site: www.shariwoodbury.com.
+You can also check our her welcome message to visitors.

 Rev. Shari Woodbury